 - Referring Physician Admits for Prior Month*: This is the number of admissions stemming from a referral from this physician for the prior month.

 - Referring Physician Admits YTD*: This is the number of admissions stemming from a referral from this physician for the year to date.

 - Referring Physician Prior Year Admits*: This is the number of admissions stemming from a referral from this physician for the prior year.

-*Note: Unlike the other data displayed in TargetWatch, admission data does not come from Health Market Science.
+*Note: Unlike the other data displayed in TargetWatch, admission data does not come from CMS.
 Instead, this information is obtained from the referral information an agency enters PlayMaker and is unique to the subscribing agency.
-It is not shared with other agencies and is not provided to Health Market Science or any other entity.
+It is not shared with other agencies and is not provided to CMS or any other entity.
 For more information on how admission data populates into TargetWatch, please see our Help Desk article Referral Trends in TargetWatch.

 - Total Patient Volume: This is a measurement of how many total Medicare-eligible patients each physician has.

 - Total Patient Count: This is a count of the total number of unique Medicare-eligible patients each physician has.
 For patient privacy, the smallest number displayed in count columns is 11.

 - All HHA: This is a measurement of the total number of patients the physician refers to home health agencies.